rutledgek/Registrations/README.md

 ### Work to be completed:
-  1. Finish Group Type Selector(sets store groupType value to a value).
-Selector will be populated by the unique group types that already exist in the groups for that registration instance.

-  2. Create filters on unassigned registrations list to sort by name, gender, age, and grade.
+  1. Create filters on unassigned registrations list to sort by name, gender, age, and grade.

   2. Create form tp create/edit groups.
 Part of this form is a selector showing all group types that already exist and the ability to create a new group type.
       Group Information(Many of these are used as filters to prevent people who do not fit the group's criteria from being added.
 These include Capacity, Gender, Age Range, or Grade Range.
 (Use case: we don't want to be able to add middle school boys to a high school girls cabin):